AnirbanMitra303/AnirbanMitra303/README.md

 - 👋 Hi, I’m Anirban Mitra, a Ph.D. student and researcher at the Department of Statistics, University of Pittsburgh
+- 💼 I'm currently looking for industry jobs in Statistics, Machine Learning and Data Science.
 - 👀 I’m interested in network and graph data analysis and multivariate analysis in general.
-- 🌱 I’m currently learning Neural Networks, specifically Graph Neural Networks.
+- 🌱 I’m learning Neural Networks, specifically Graph Neural Networks.
-- 💞️ I’m looking to collaborate on modeling network data originating from various fields.
+- 💞️ I’m always interested to collaborate on modeling network data originating from various fields.
 - 📫 How to reach me?
 Please email me at anistatgrad@gmail.com

 <!---